 I was working on my Grid Critters layout with the latest Firefox the other day and I have webpack setup to refresh my browser on every save.
 I would make a change, hit save, and Firefox would reload sooo fast I thought it was a bug - that it had done a quick glitch but not a full reload.
 Imagine my delight when I realized it actually had reloaded, there in front of me were all of my new changes, but it had done it in a blink of an eye instead of the several seconds I’d become accustomed to.

 Not only is the speed blazing, but the new layout tools are incredible.
 It has a fantastic CSS Grid Inspector:

 I’ve switched to Firefox for my layout workflow and am loving it.
 I recommend you do the same.
-I still use Chrome for heavy JS/debugging work, but I’m told by the Firefox team that they’re focusing on that area in 2018.
+I still use Chrome for heavy JS/debugging work, but I’m told by the Firefox team that they’re focusing on that area next.